IlianKukov/VendingMachine/readme.md

     }

 **Expected Behaviour:**
-* Status 200 OK
+* Status 201 Product created
-* Status 415 Unsupported Media Type if the product does not meet the creation JSON Pattern
+* Status 400 if the product does not meet the creation JSON Pattern
-* Status 405 Method not allowed if the count of products with the same type exceeds 10 as per requirements.
+* Status 422 Method not allowed if the count of products with the same type exceeds 10 as per requirements.

 ** To test the application You can insert the following products with separate requests by:
 * POST request at: 'localhost:8080/api/products'